What you need to know—and who you can contact for support—to help you accomplish your securities business goals.

 As a result, clearing firms in many ways have become a defacto part of the M&A marketplace—and can be a reliable resource for firms seeking acquisitions and/or firms who wish to be acquired.

-Another related trend is that many independent broker-dealers are expanding their service offering into the registered investment advisor business model.
-Some are giving up their broker-dealers entirely to become registered investment advisor firms.
-This is due to the very same pain points forcing broker-dealers to consider consolidation.
+Another related trend is that many independent broker-dealers are expanding their service offering into the registered investment advisor (RIA) business model.
+Some are giving up their broker-dealers entirely to become RIA firms.
+This is due to the same pain points forcing broker-dealers to consider consolidation.

-Plus, wirehouse reps are seeking independence in greater numbers every year—and start up financial institutions opening their doors these days are foregoing the broker-dealer model for the perceived advantages of operating as a registered investment advisor.
+Plus, wirehouse reps are seeking independence in greater numbers every year—and start up financial institutions opening their doors these days are foregoing the broker-dealer model for the perceived advantages of operating as a RIA.
 So custodial services are becoming more important for clearing providers to offer.

 While the RIA business model is attractive for many reasons, firms considering dropping their broker-dealer are still encouraged to conduct due diligence and give careful thought to their rationale for changing the way they operate.
 Trends in regulation and the marketplace are important considerations.
 The regulatory landscape that has benefited RIAs for many years may become less favorable to an advisory approach with increased regulatory oversight.
 And market volatility combined with slow growth and inconsistent overall market performance year-to-year may result in a renewed preference for doing transactional business.

-The forces at work that are driving consolidation and changing business models are also fueling two employment trends seen throughout the business world since the start of the pandemic: the war for talent and rising cost for labor.
+The forces at work that are driving consolidation and changing business models are also fueling two employment trends seen throughout the business world: the war for talent and rising cost for labor.
 Like the investment advice and solutions business, the clearing and custody business depends on employees who have a highly specialized skill set.
 At RBC Clearing & Custody, our unique combination of culture, corporate character and capabilities has allowed us to attract and retain experienced operations, compliance and support professionals who are both innovative and service-oriented.

 We support the intent of regulations to help protect investors from fraud and to help ensure financial professionals behave ethically and responsibly.
 However each new rule that is issued creates additional steps that may require operational support, account documentation and compliance supervision.

 Recent examples include Regulation Best Interest, T+1 and CAT.
 Responding to these regulatory changes required significant human capital and technology investment.
 Yet, this is another example where technology may help make what could have been financially onerous regulatory compliance more cost-effective to fulfill.
-From account set up to trading and trade supervision to performance reporting, RBC Clearing & Custody incorporates systems to make the regulatory side of our clearing business as efficient as the transactional side.
+From account set up to trading and trade supervision to performance reporting, there are opportunities to utilize technology to make the regulatory pressures less burdensome.

-If there’s one lesson that has been learned over and over again throughout the generations, it’s that risk management has played a key role in the survival and continuity of financial institutions through periods of economic uncertainty and market upheaval.
+If there’s one lesson that has been learned by every generation of business leaders, it’s that risk management has played a key role in the survival and continuity of financial institutions through periods of economic uncertainty and market upheaval.
 The dot-com bubble, the 2008–2009 market dislocation and more recent market shocks have underscored the importance of striking the right balance between risk appetite and risk tolerance.
 These events have also taught firms that have been paying attention that resilience needs to be built into business continuity plans.

 In addition to managing financial and regulatory risks, financial services firms may also want to consider reputational risk management.
 Given the important role clearing providers play in the business operations and solutions delivered by independent financial services firms, the choice of who independent firms align with can reflect quite well—or quite poorly—on their judgment, integrity and responsibility.
 A clearing firm like us, with a strong balance sheet and a track record of doing the right thing, may help firms and the clients they serve sleep a little easier at night.